Yamato-Security/hayabusa/README.md

 * `default`: logs that are turned on in Windows by default.
 * `non-default`: logs that need to be turned on through group policy, security baselines, etc...
 * `sysmon`: logs that are generated by [sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon).
-* `testing`: a temporary directory to put rules that you are currently testing
+* `testing`: a temporary directory to put rules that you are currently testing.

 Rules are further seperated into directories by log type (Example: Security, System, etc...) and are named in the following format: